Gary Born: Representations

 Born is an advocate in the fields of international arbitration, international litigation and public international law.
-He has participated in more than 600 international arbitrations, including several of the largest institutional and ad hoc arbitrations in recent decades (see below).
+He has participated as counsel in more than 725 international commercial or investment arbitrations, including several of the largest institutional and ad hoc arbitrations in recent decades (see below) and sat as arbitrator in more than 250 international arbitrations.
 In 2006, Born was chosen by his peers as the "World's Best International Litigator" in a survey by Legal Media Group.
-Born was the recipient of the inaugural "Advocate of the Year" award by the Global Arbitration Review in 2011 and the ILO Client Choice Award for International Arbitration Lawyer of the Year in 2012 and 2014.
+He was the recipient of the inaugural "Advocate of the Year" award by the Global Arbitration Review in 2011, starred status in Chambers Global from 2009 through the present, and the International Lawyer of the Year in 2014-20 and 2024.

 Born has represented a diversity of clients.
-Born has represented multinational corporate groups in a number of major international commercial and other arbitrations during the past decade.
+He has represented multinational corporate groups in a number of major international commercial and other arbitrations during the past decade.
 These included disputes involving Deutsche Telekom and Vivendi and France Telecom, Repsol and Atlantic LNG 2/3, Shell Petroleum, Volkswagen, and others.

-Born acted as lead counsel in the Abyei Arbitration, conducted under the auspices of the Permanent Court of Arbitration in the Hague at the Peace Palace.
-He represented the Sudan People's Liberation Movement/Army ("SPLM/A") in the arbitration, implementing the 2005 Comprehensive Peace Agreement, between the Government of Sudan and SPLM/A. The Abyei Arbitration had its oral hearings being open to the public and web-cast live around the world.
-Born’s closing submissions in the Arbitration and the Tribunal Award can be viewed on the PCA’s website.
+Born acted as lead counsel in the Abyei Arbitration, conducted under the auspices of the Permanent Court of Arbitration (PCA) in the Hague at the Peace Palace.
+He represented the Sudan People's Liberation Movement/Army (SPLM/A) in the arbitration, implementing the 2005 Comprehensive Peace Agreement, between the Government of Sudan and SPLM/A. The Abyei Arbitration had its oral hearings being open to the public and web-cast live around the world.
+Born's closing submissions in the Arbitration and the Tribunal Award can be viewed on the website of the PCA.
 Born represented the State of Eritrea against Yemen in an arbitration under PCA auspices concerning territorial sovereignty over a number of islands in the Red Sea.
 Born also represented Greenpeace in an arbitration against the Republic of France, concerning the Rainbow Warrior incident.
 The arbitration concluded with an award of damages in favor of Greenpeace.

-Born has sat as arbitrator in institutional and ad hoc arbitrations, including both international commercial and investment arbitrations.
+Born has sat as arbitrator in more than 250 institutional and ad hoc arbitrations, including both international commercial and investment arbitrations.
 Born was a member of the arbitral tribunal in Biwater Gauff v.
 Republic of Tanzania, which issued an order setting forth guidelines on transparency and confidentiality in investor-state arbitrations.
+He was also a member of the arbitral tribunal in Philip Morris v.
+Uruguay, where he issued a partial dissenting opinion.